 - Effective for the relief of minor aches and pains due to arthritis, backache, the common cold, headache and migraine, menstruation, muscular aches, and toothache in adults.

 - Relieves minor aches and pain in children from as young as 6 months.

 - Temporarily relieves fever.

 - Does not cause dependence and is readily available at a low cost.

-- Incidence of stomach-related side effects about half that seen with aspirin or indomethacin when ibuprofen is used at low dosages.
+- The incidence of stomach-related side effects is about half that seen with aspirin or indomethacin when ibuprofen is used at low dosages.
 However, this benefit is lost with higher dosages.